 (1) An employer must take all reasonably practicable steps to protect the safety and health of employees at a facility.

-Penalty: $110 000.
+Penalty: a fine of $110 000.

 (2) Without limiting the generality of subclause (1), an employer must —

 (a) provide and maintain a working environment that is safe for employees and without risk to their health;